 Running Mileage – the Big Picture

-Ultimately, your mileage takes a backseat to the consistency of your training.
+Ultimately, your mileage takes a backseat to the overall consistency of your training over a long period of time.
 Running an extra 5 or 10 miles next week isn’t meaningful unless it is done for months.
 Instead of always trying to do more, try to run more consistently over the course of months and years.

 There is no magic number that will accomplish your running goals.
 Focus on consistency, not making stupid mistakes, and only moving up your mileage when you’re ready and comfortable.
 You may find yourself moving up by more or less than 10% but in the end, listen to your body.